Find answers to commonly asked questions below.

 Elucid’s product offering consists of three key components:

-Our Health Programs component supports national policies and adapts to local contexts to provide comprehensive healthcare access.
+Our Health Programs support national policies and adapt to local contexts to provide comprehensive healthcare access.
 We address the high costs and gaps in national health systems by covering WHO-accredited medications and treatments, especially for maternal and newborn care, as well as life-saving emergency care.
 We aim to minimize out-of-pocket costs and prevent severe consequences like permanent disability or death.

 Elucid sets itself apart by targeting the root causes of social issues in supply chains, focusing especially on poor health.
 Our unique approach to addressing sustainability challenges focuses primarily on SDG 3: Good Health and Well-being, aiming to ensure healthy lives and promote well-being for all ages.
 By prioritizing health, our initiative also advances several other SDGs: